 Computational Wind Energy Systems

-Studying the certificate 'Computational Wind Energy Systems' requires the successful completion of the certificate 'Scientifically Oriented Fundamentals of Wind Energy Systems`.
+Studying the diploma course 'Computational Wind Energy Systems' requires the successful completion of the diploma course 'Scientifically Oriented Fundamentals of Wind Energy Systems`.

 Based on their ability to perform realistic simulations of structural and fluid flow behavior, they will be engineers in charge of the development and design of current wind energy converters, structural safety, new developments of detailed aspects, and general novel designs of wind turbines.